CaRCC/CaRCC-Handbook/handbook/about.md

   * Develop and prioritize short- and longer-term activities to encourage and promote participation in CaRCC-related activities
   * Coordinate with other working groups to accomplish high priority and easily completed objectives

-**The Engagement Team includes:**
+**As of 2024, the Engagement Team includes:**

   * Cyd Burrows-Schilling, University of California San Diego
   * Tom Cheatham, University of Utah
-  * Bob Freeman, Harvard Business School
+  * Bob Freeman, Harvard Business School (retired)
-  * Brian Haymore, University of Utah
   * Ann Kovalchick, University of California Merced, retired
   * Julie Ma, Massachusetts Green High Performance Computing Center
-  * Claire Mizumoto, University of California San Diego
   * Chris Reidy, University of Arizona
-  * Tracy Smith, University of Illinois at Urbana Champaign
+  * Tracy Smith, University of Illinois at Urbana Champaign Past contributors: Claire Mizumoto, Brian Haymore

 **How to get involved**

-The Engagement Group has calls the 1st and 3rd Wednesday at 1 PM ET.
-If you want to contribute or help the group engage other research computing and data professionals who are not yet represented, please contact co-Chairs Julie Ma (MGHPCC) and Chris Reidy (U Arizona).
+The Engagement Group has calls on the 1st and 3rd Wednesdays at 1 PM ET.
+If you want to contribute or help the group engage other research computing and data professionals who are not yet represented, please contact co-Chairs Julie Ma (MGHPCC) and Chris Reidy (U Arizona) or contact all.

 **CaRCC Advisory Committee**
 As described in our charter, CaRCC has an Advisory Committee constituting a broader community of visionaries and volunteers in the RCD community that advises the CaRCC Chairs Leadership Team.
 We sincerely appreciate the time and engagement of our Advisory Committee members.